xZise/esp32-motion/README.md

 Configuration
 -------------

-To configure this script, rename/copy the `secrets.h.sample` to `secrets.h` and fill the values.
-At the moment this script always triggers switch 0 of the Shelly device.
+To configure this script, rename/copy the `config.hpp.sample` to `config.hpp` and fill the values.